Hellenism (modern religion): Theology and values

-When discussing theology, opinions are divided.
-Some argue that theology is a fundamental part of the ancient tradition and an integral part of ancient philosophy.
-Some groups, such as YSEE, have published materials about the ancient Greek religion that include a section on theology and praxis, but without specific reference to philosophers or philosophical movements.
-Others disagree that theology is a central part of the ancient religion and practice.
-They argue that since they do not have any dogmas or holy books, theology only relates to philosophical movements such as Epicureanism, and that at the community level, they reject any association with specific philosophical paths.
-They see any such choice as a personal one, not one that should be endorsed by a group or the community, as is the case with monotheistic religions.
-They consider the rituals based on mythology, with myths forming the basis of their festivals, and there is no theology behind them.
+There is debate between followers of Hellenism over the inclusion of theology.
+Some argue that theology must be included due to it being important to both ancient tradition and ancient philosophy.
+YSEE have published materials about the ancient Greek religion that have included sections on theology and praxis, but without specific references to philosophers or philosophical movements.

+Others disagree on the centrality of theology.
+They argue that Hellenism's lack of dogmas or holy books means that theology only relates to philosophical movements.
+This means that at the community level, they reject any association with specific philosophical paths.
+Individuals may associate but it should not be endorsed by a group or the community, similar to monotheistic religions.
+Therefore, those against theology's inclusion consider the rituals to be based on mythology, with myths forming the basis of their festivals.

-This perspective does not mean that members of the community or broader Hellenic religious milieu can do whatever they please.
-It is acknowledged that there are certain principles, rooted in tradition, that should be followed and accepted by members.
+This perspective does not mean that members of a community or the broader Hellenic following can do whatever they please.
+There are certain principles, rooted in tradition, that members must follow.
 As one follower stated, "you can't be dogmatic in our circles, because we don't have a dogma [laughing], ... there are of course some guiding principles that one needs to follow because they are based on tradition, these are things that you need to follow."
-This means that values are still present and should be adhered to.
-In some cases, they are openly stated in the group's texts:
+In some cases, values are openly stated in the group's texts:

 The values that govern and guide Labrys religious community are: Eusebia (Piety), in our relationship with the Gods; Organikotis (Kinship), in our relationships within the Community; Dikaiosyne (Justice), in terms of members' relations within the Community and also as a guiding principle in the conduct of the community as a whole towards third parties.
 The members of Labrys religious community also aim at achieving Eudaimonia [happiness] through attaining freedom, autonomy and self-sufficiency.

-It is clear that certain values are held in common within the community and should be accepted by members, but there is no such requirement for theological or philosophical beliefs.
+While there are certain values that are held in common within the community and are expected to be accepted by followers, this does not apply to theological or philosophical beliefs.
 As one member stated, "it doesn't matter if you have read Homer or Hesiod.
 The most important is piety.
-To be possessed by Gods and be pious is the A and Z." Piety was mentioned by most, if not all, members as one of the most important values that people should follow in their everyday lives.
+To be possessed by Gods and be pious is the A and Z." Most members consider piety one of the most important values in life to follow.

-Prominent concepts include, but are not restricted to: Eusebeia (piety), Arete (virtue), and Xenia (hospitality).
-These are rooted in the various ancient Greek values concepts that they look to for guidance and inspiration from the Tenets of Solon, the Delphic maxims, the Golden verses of Pythagoras, Epicurean philosophy, the ethics of Aristotle, Stoic philosophy and more.
+Prominent concepts in Hellenism include, but are not limited to: Eusebeia (piety), Arete (virtue), and Xenia (hospitality).
+These are rooted in various concepts taken from ancient Greek values that are looked to for guidance and inspiration and taken from various texts including the Tenets of Solon, the Delphic maxims, the Golden verses of Pythagoras, Epicurean philosophy, the ethics of Aristotle, Stoic philosophy among others.